kpradeep12/code-blogger/_posts/2019-05-05-java-kotlin-grammer.md

 Use @Nested JUnit annotation to express the relationship among groups of tests.
 Apply this annotation on the inner test classes to organize related tests within a single class file.

 ![]({{site.baseurl}}/assets/images/posts/2019/junit-nested-annotation.jpg){: height="1058px" width="904px"}{: .align-center}

+### Mockito

+Three things to remember before doing mock testing

+📌 Do not mock types you don't own (ex: third party libraries) 📌 Do not mock value objects (ex: Person, Employee)
+📌 Do not mock everything

 ### Java method references - cheat sheet